zankia/damas-core/API.md

 * `callback` _(optional)_ _(js only)_ function to call to perform an asynchronous search.
 If undefined, a synchronous read is performed.
 * returns arrays of matching indexes

 > In order to use regular expressions, and because the JSON format only accept strings and has no type for regular expressions, we use strings with the prefix REGEX_ to indicate to the server that it must convert it to a RegExp object before executing the Mongo query.

-For example, the "REGEX_.*" string is converted to the /.*/ regular expression.
+    For example: the /.*/ regular expression.

+    is written "REGEX_.*" as string format in the JSON messages

 ```py
 # Python